Sunday, 16 November 2025

 Stock Up

 For many years I’ve been practising how to Stock Up.
 So hopefully I can share some tips with you?
 With all the difficulties, calamities and destruction that we are about to experience, this will obviously cause great shortages of food and supplies!
 Stocking up now may be essential for surviving this period!
-I know it is impossible to store enough food, especially for an extended period, but at least a little is better than nothing.
 And we need to learn now, how to be frugal and wise.

 Firstly, there are problems to storing food, you will face two types of thieves!
 One of the animal and insect world, and the other from the human world!
 And especially in this type of scenario, it may even be dangerous to have extra supplies, which would most certainly be stollen!
 So ideally a hidden room, or hidden lock-up facility would be suitable.
 Much wisdom and thought, and prayer needs to be given to this, even before stocking up!

 Ok, the first thieves are much easier to handle, and that’s what we will discuss now!
 Insects, especially weevils and small moths are the worst, also mice and rats need consideration.
 Virtually all dry foods can be stored, if a little extra time is taken to prepare.
 Rice stores for many years, and dried beans and lentils are excellent too.
-Dried beans, especially the smaller ones can also be used as bean sprouts, an excellent source of fresh greens and vitamins.
+Dried beans and lentils, especially the smaller ones can also be used as bean sprouts, an excellent source of fresh greens and vitamins.
 Pasta, oats, flour and even maize (corn) meal as well.
 I have just opened a packet of maize meal (we call mealie meal or sudza) that is almost a year old and it is fine.
 Ideally air-tight containers or cool boxes are the best for storing, but some things are too bulky and big to store in those.
 And even if you cannot get a good air-tight container, even the loose lids containers can be used with a method I will show you.

 Another thing I use is a grain powder, which is used for storing grains and kills insects.
-I then sprinkle that on the bottom of a container, or on the floor where you are storing…
+I then sprinkle that on the bottom of a container, or on the floor where you are storing.
+Something else can also be used to repel insects, and that is a green bar of laundry soap.

 Of course tinned foods and pickles are easily stored, just make sure to date them.
-Another thing to think about is dried milk powder, sugar, oils, peanut butter, and vinegars for making your pickles.
-Also curry, spices, soups and other flavourings can make any simple meal tasty.
-So you see it is not that difficult to do this, and I hope I can encourage you to make a start.
-There are also some great YouTube videos out there with some excellent tips.
+Other things to think about are dried milk powder, sugar, oils, peanut butter, nuts, seeds, and vinegars for making your pickles.
+Also curry, spices, herbs, soups and other flavourings can make any simple meal tasty.

 See S.J.
 Face Book Page:

-See: Sutton Daze
+See: Sutton Daze and Leisa Sutton’s book Pantry Preparedness

 No comments: